• Skip to primary navigation

 }

-When we are run the above code, then it will give the same result as the ID locator.
-Let us know if you have found something interesting in this topic and your suggestions to improve the quality of the article in the comment section.
-So that we can try to update our article in that way.
+When we run the above code, it will give the same result as the ID locator.
+Let us know if you have found something interesting in this topic and your suggestions to improve the quality of the article in the comment section so that we can try to update our article that way.